a Seattle church where you can grow in gospel-saturated relationships and see the difference Jesus makes in all of life

 See the Gospel

-The gospel is dramatized before our eyes each Sunday as we partake in the Lord’s Supper or celebrate Baptism.
+The gospel is dramatized before our eyes each Sunday as we partake in the Lord’s Supper, celebrate Baptism or share Congregational Encouragement.

 The Lord’s Supper dramatizes the gospel as followers of Jesus partake of the bread and drink from the cup.
 The bread signifies the body of Jesus given for us while the the fruit of the vine in the cup signifies the blood Jesus shed for our forgiveness.